What is Product Marketing?

 Contribute to the ongoing competitive analysis effort by tracking overarching market trends and patterns.

-Work in collaboration with other marketing initiatives to evolve the product’s position in the market and category, as well as be an advocate for users in go-to-marketing and launch planning.
+Product Marketing works in collaboration with other marketing initiatives to evolve the Product Positioning in the market and category, as well as be an advocate for users in Go-to-Market and launch planning.

 Messaging work in relation to Product Marketing could also fall under the umbrella of “Lifecycle Marketing”, if there’s a distinct function for that within the organisation.“As a Product Marketing organization grows, this attribute may be one of the first to split off into its own specialty role: Lifecycle Marketing.
 Either way, it’s important for the product marketer to have awareness about lifecycle messaging and to think strategically about how to implement smart messaging strategies — messaging is one of the top ways to achieve PMM goals.” – Kevan Lee, in Product Marketing Playbook

 Messaging is the envelope that carries product positioning.
 The goal is to craft the story and narrative you want to tell and deliver this in effective ways at the appropriate time throughout the user journey.